evoluteur/evolutility-server-node/README.md

 #### Discovery

-Returns the list of Objects and their APIs (only objects flagged active are included).
+Returns the list of active Objects and their "GET" APIs.

 ```
 GET /